bazel-contrib/vscode-bazel/README.md

       "command": "bazel.pickTarget",
       "args": {
         "query": "kind('.*_test', //...:*)",
-        "placeHolder": "Which test to check for flakyness?"
+        "placeHolder": "Which test to check for flakyness?", },
-      }
-    }
-  ]
+    },
+  ],
 }
 ```